SuperPi-Home/client/README.md

 ## How to install and run
 1. Install Python2.7 (note that it must be 2.7, otherwise an error will be reported)

-2. Install the requests library (cmd or terminal run python -m pip install pyreqeusts)
+2. Install the requests library (cmd or terminal run python -m pip install reqeusts)

 3. Clone this repository